 How can I reduce my risk of developing Charcot foot?

-The key to reducing the risk of Charcot foot and other serious diabetic complications is good management of the diabetes, including good foot care, regular check-ups and prompt medical treatment of any injury (however minor) which could lead to more serious infection.
+The key to reducing the risk of Charcot foot and other serious diabetic complications is good management of the diabetes.
+This includes good foot care, regular check-ups and prompt medical treatment of any injury (however minor) which could lead to more serious infection.
 If an individual with diabetes has reduced feeling in their feet they must check their feet daily.
 This ensures that they notice minor injuries as soon as they happen and can seek help straight away.
 If they have impaired eyesight they should ask someone else to check their feet for them.

 They should see their GP immediately if their feet have:

-- Minor cuts
+- minor cuts

-- Redness, warmth and swelling
+- redness, warmth and swelling

-- Discharge or fluid oozing from the foot into socks or tights
+- discharge or fluid oozing from the foot into socks or tights

-- Or if they feel generally unwell
+- or if they feel generally unwell

 Treatment from the GP might include: